Art

 - evaluate and analyse creative works using the language of art, craft and design

-- know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+- know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms

-This will be achieved by pupils being taught:
+This is achieved by pupils being taught:

-In Key Stage 1
+In Key Stage 1:

-- To use a range of materials creatively to design and make products.
+- to use a range of materials creatively to design and make products

-- To use drawing, painting and sculpture to develop and share their ideas, experiences and imagination.
+- to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination

-- To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space
+- to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space

-- About the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
+- about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.

-- To create sketch books to record their observations and use them to review and revisit ideas.
+- to create sketch books to record their observations and use them to review and revisit ideas

-- To improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay].
+- to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay]

-- About great artists, architects and designers in history.
+- about great artists, architects and designers in history